-Editor's message: For a dismissal to be fair, the employer must be able to demonstrate: that the dismissal is for one of the potentially fair reasons (capability, conduct, redundancy, breach of a statutory enactment, or some other substantial reason); and that it acted reasonably in all the circumstances.
+Editor's message: If an employee you dismiss challenges the fairness of his or her dismissal, your organisation must be able to demonstrate: that the dismissal is for one of the potentially fair reasons (capability, conduct, redundancy, breach of a statutory enactment, or some other substantial reason); and that you acted reasonably in all the circumstances.

-It is key that the employer follows a fair procedure.
-For example, where an employee has committed a criminal offence that occurred outside the workplace, the employer must carry out its own investigation and follow a fair procedure before dismissing the employee or taking any other disciplinary action.
+It is very important that you follow a fair procedure.
+For example, where an employee has committed a criminal offence that occurred outside the workplace, you must still carry out your own investigation and follow a fair procedure before reaching a decision on whether or not to dismiss the employee or take any other disciplinary action.

 Ashok Kanani, Employment law editor

 This employment tribunal held that an employer fairly dismissed an employee who refused to do overtime as required under her contract of employment and whose protests at being asked to do so caused discontent among her fellow workers.